 For gain media with large bandwidth, single-frequency operation can still be achieved by using some optical filters (e.g. an etalon) in the resonator and/or by making the resonator short (thus increasing the mode spacing to obtain a large free spectral range).

 Note that reduced mode competition, e.g. inhomogeneous gain saturation caused by spatial hole burning in a standing-wave resonator, can make it difficult to achieve single-frequency operation.
-Therefore, single-frequency operation is often realized with unidirectional ring lasers, or sometimes with the twisted-mode technique.
+Therefore, single-frequency operation is often realized with unidirectional ring lasers, or sometimes with the twisted-mode technique for linear resonators.
 In fiber lasers and amplifiers, additional problems arise from stimulated Brillouin scattering.

 It might be expected that intracavity frequency doubling is not readily compatible with single-frequency operation, but the opposite is true: via sum frequency generation, the intracavity nonlinearity even protects the lasing modes by introducing higher losses for other modes.